 THE BASIC SET

 Although the modern set of golf clubs typically numbers 14, a basic hickory set has fewer clubs.
-The late Ralph Livingston III, one of the pioneers of modern hickory golf, recommended the following as a basic starter play set:
+The late Ralph Livingston III, one of the pioneers of modern hickory golf, recommended a six-club collection as a basic starter play set.
+This is what you’ll see in many rental hickory sets too.

 - Brassie – serves as both a driver and fairway wood, about 13-14 degrees loft